 Maybe too hard!

-Between the great offereings, the fun festivals and the new attractions- it can get a little (ok a LOT!) overwhelming.
+Between the great offerings, the fun festivals and the new attractions- it can get a little (ok a LOT!) overwhelming.

 While these are my opinions based on a lifetime of Disney Travel, I do think that you can have a magical vacation no matter what time of year you travel BUT their are some optimal times you want to check out Disney World for lower crowds, more fun, and better on your Budget Disney trip!
 Ready to book right now?
 Talk to a Travel Agent about the best options for 2023.

 This post contains affiliate links at no extra cost to you, check out my affiliate disclosure for more information and all the legal mumbo jumbo.